Skip to main content

 National Manager

 Joanne has a particular interest in advocacy practice and policy development and has played a central role in the development of NAS’s suite of Advocacy policies.
 She also has a keen interest in supported decision making and has written and presented on this topic extensively, particularly in the lead up to the commencement of the ADM (Capacity) Act.
-Joanne is a member of the HSE National Disability Consultative Forum, a member of the National Care Experience Programme Steering group, a member of the HSE’s Under 65 Stakeholder Reference Group and a member of the HSE’s ADM Implementation Steering Group among others.
+Joanne is a member of the National Disability Consultative Committee, a member of the National Care Experience Programme Steering group, and a member of the HSE’s ADM Implementation Steering Group among others.

 Elmar Jansen